bluegenes/2021-paper-sourmash-distance/manuscript.md

 _somewhat mixed results and methods for now_

-### Scaled Minhash jaccard enables accurate distance estimation
+### Accurate distance estimation with Maximum Containment
 _(Correlation between Scaled MinHash Jaccard/Containment and ANI, AAI)_

 To assess the utility of Scaled MinHash techniques across evolutionary distance, we generated a series of "evolutionary paths" from the set of 31k representative GTDB genomes.